-Paying your bills using Quicken has advantages over paying your bills on the kitchen table.
+Managing your bills using Quicken has advantages over managing your bills at the kitchen table.
 Quicken bill reminders help you plan your expenses and pay your bills on time.
 When you create a bill reminder, you enter the details of the bill and tell Quicken when to make the next payment, the amount due, and how often to make future payments.
 Do this for your income, too.
 Quicken will then have the information it needs to accurately project your account balances.
-This is one of the coolest features in Quicken!

 Finding the Bills & Income tab